Kylie Jenner’s ‘Clone,’ Kelsey Calemine, Stuns In Poison Ivy Costume In Belated Halloween Snap

 In fact, in other pictures on Kelsey’s feed, she sometimes looks identical to the reality television star.

-Meanwhile, for her own Halloween costume, Kylie twinned with Stassie and the pair dressed up as fairies, as previously covered by The Inquisitr.
+Kelsey didn’t channel Kylie for Halloween, however.
+The Keeping Up With The Kardashians star twinned with Stassie for the holiday, dressing up as a fairy, as previously covered by The Inquisitr.